Frankb2610/Franks-News-Api/README.md

 To run this locally the user must set up a .eve.development and .env.test file to link the PGDATABASE to the nc_news_test and nc_news (development) databases.
-Run the provided setup-dbs script and seed script to initialise and populate both databases
+Run the provided setup-dbs script and seed script to initialise and populate both databases.